Overview

 at the start of the advisory relationship.
 We describe the material investment risks for many

-of the securities that we select/recommend under the heading Specific Security Risks in
+of the securities that we select/recommend in Item 8 below.

 We discuss our discretionary authority below under Item 16 - Investment Discretion.
 For